awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 > [!NOTE]
 > If you run into issues building the JNI on your system, please raise an issue in repository where the JNI source code is located.

-#### Untrusted developer
+#### macOS security warning

 If you receive an error like this when trying to use the JNI:

 > `Apple could not verify "libKinesisVideoProducerJNI.dylib" is free of malware that may harm your Mac or compromise your privacy.`

-It is likely that you downloaded the file through the internet through a browser, email attachment, etc. (e.g. through the GitHub interface) instead of through `git clone`.
+This usually means the file was downloaded from the internet using a browser, email attachment, or similar method (e.g., from the GitHub interface as a release artifact), rather than via `git clone` or directly from Maven Central.

 > [!IMPORTANT]
-> Make sure the file came from a trusted source before proceeding.
+> Only download files from trusted sources.
+Always verify the checksum.

-You can remove the quarantine flag like this:
+To remove the Gatekeeper quarantine flag, run:

 ```shell
 sudo xattr -d -r com.apple.quarantine /path/to/libKinesisVideoProducerJNI.dylib
 ```

+> [!TIP]
+> Use `man xattr` for more information, or see https://ss64.com/mac/xattr.html.

 If you prefer a GUI, you can go to `Preferences` > `Privacy & Security`, scroll down and choose "Allow Anyway".

+> [!NOTE]
+> For more information about Gatekeeper, see [Apple Documentation](https://support.apple.com/en-gb/102445).

 ## Development